titov-vv/arduino/README.md

 Sketch for small USB-powered device to open Came gates with known codes - you need to put your codes in file after `// Defind gate codes` line.
 (You may use RCSwitch library to sniff gate code from air - it works fine for reception but I failed to use it for transmission so custom function is used).

 Device itself consists of Arduino Nano, 3x4 Keypad and 433 MHz transmitter.
 Each button have a 24-bit code assigned - this code is send via @433 MHz with Came-gate encoding.
 Pins from 3 to 9 are connected to Keypad, pin 11 is connected to trasmitter DATA pin.
 Transmitted is powered from GND and +5V pins of Arduino.

+### M5_Came_Scanner.ino
+This scetch uses [M5Stack device](https://m5stack.com/) and 433 MHz receiver module connected to Pin 2 together with modified RCSwitch arduino library (see first lines of source code about library modifications).

+It sniffs 433 MHz transmission for Came gate codes - if code is received it is stored in internall 12-items buffer snd higlighted on the screen.